-If your Conure bobs their head frequently, you should pay attention to any other accompanying body movements or behaviors.
-For instance, if your bird is moving its head and down while making gagging noises with its beaks open, it could be sick.
+If your conure bobs their head frequently, you should pay attention to any other accompanying body movements or behaviors.
+For instance, if your bird is moving its head up and down while making gagging noises with its beaks open, it could be sick.

-This behavior could be triggered by chemical sprays, household cleaners or perfumes, or candles in the house that affects their stomach.
-To stop these movements, you’ll need to stop using the said products.
+This behavior could be triggered by chemical sprays, household cleaners or perfumes, or candles in the house that affect their stomach.
+To stop these movements, you’ll need to stop using said products.

 5. The Male Conures Want to Mate